scanner/as_email_service/README.md

 **NOTE**: This project uses `mkcert` to generate and use SSL certificates for development.
 See [https://github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) for details.
 The `Makefile` and supporting scripts assume that you have already run `mkcert -install` to setup the local trusted CA for development.

+### Required Installed Packages

+Even if you are not going to download new python and node modules you need at least these packages installed for local development:
+- python (3.11 or greater)
+- npm
+- docker

 ## Contributing